-The Center For Puppetry Arts in Atlanta, Georgia recently received an incredible donation from the family of Jim Henson.
+The Center For Puppetry Arts received an incredible donation from the family of Jim Henson.
 Over 500 artifacts, including original Muppet characters are now part of the museums permanent collection.
-The first batch of Henson creations are now available to view up close in the new Jim Henson Collection – a newly built wing of the museum that’s known for telling the story of puppetry both in the U.S. and around the world.
+Some of Henson’s most notable creations are available to view up close in the new Jim Henson Collection – a wing of the museum that’s known for telling the story of puppetry both in the U.S. and around the world.

 Curators with the museum say that people have been known to cry when they see the real Muppets up close.
 It’s a special childhood link for most visitors.
 While I didn’t personally shed any tears, I found myself in complete awe of seeing these characters in person that I’ve adored for so long.